The Invisible Bottleneck Behind Every AI Chip

 Taiwan's Quiet Dominance

 ASE's strategy is to hedge against that concentration risk.
 The company has adopted what it calls a "Taiwan Plus One" approach, expanding overseas investments to diversify its manufacturing footprint while keeping its most advanced capabilities at home.
+This reflects similar concerns driving major tech companies to diversify their chip partnerships across the region.

 "We see advanced packaging as the critical enabler for AI scaling.
 The demand is structural, not cyclical." - Joseph Tung, CFO, ASE Technology